Flora-King/TopServices/README.md

 ![Navigation bar](https://github.com/Flora-King/TopServices/assets/106548101/45941b9e-a743-4034-9065-53a8df58a9a5)

 ### Home Page

 * The Home page has a hero image with cover text [statement of intent] superimposed on top.
-* Users can easily and smoothly scroll up and down to different sections on the Home page [i.e. Services, Contact Us, and Footer].
+* Users can easily and smoothly scroll up and down to different sections on the Home page [i.e., Services, Contact Us, and Footer].

 ![Home_Page](https://github.com/Flora-King/TopServices/assets/106548101/a424cf1f-94ff-426e-ad67-9fe0196b1fce)

 ### Services section

 * In this section are the list of services provided by TOP Services
-* Each service header has an easy to intepret icon beside it plus the tasks that are part of that service listed below
+* Each service header has an easy to interpret icon beside it plus the tasks that are part of that service listed below

 ![Services section](https://github.com/Flora-King/TopServices/assets/106548101/ebb2a965-6b83-46ce-aa49-010c083782e9)